No. 7 Creighton routs Seton Hall 89-53, Jefferson scores 19

 The loss ended a three-game win streak for Seton Hall (8-5, 5-2) and was coach Kevin Willard’s most lopsided defeat in his 11 seasons.

+“Every once in a while you get smacked down and you’ve got to pick yourself back up,” Willard said.
+“This group has been able to do that.”

-Denzel Mahoney had 14 points and Marcus Zegarowski added 11 for the Bluejays, who moved into second place in the Big East behind Villanova.
+Denzel Mahoney had 14 points and Marcus Zegarowski added 11 for the Bluejays, who shot 59.6% overall and 54.2% on 3-pointers, both season highs.
+They moved into second place in the Big East behind Villanova.

 Sandro Mamukelashvili led the Pirates with 14 points and Jared Rhoden had 10.